 Later I found another illustration with more familiar labels: the ‘standard’ is the ‘petal’, the ‘falls’ the ‘sepal’ and the ‘style arm’ is the petaloid.

 Using my own photos I did an ink sketch which I then tried to paint using Fluid Acrylics.
 They’re certainly a lot brighter than watercolour, and less transparent, even when mixed with lots of water.
-I guess I’ve figured it out now and when I get back to my studio and working large again all this close examination should pay off.
+Now I’m hoping that when I get back to my studio and working large again all this close examination will pay off.

 More of the Friendly Friday Photo Challenge: Close Examination.